shanshee/Pomodoro_Timer_Project/README.md

 ![Screenshot 2024-05-05 175810](https://github.com/shanshee/Flash_Card_App/assets/135793255/6ea1f218-5672-44d5-a39f-6a0a7d859288)

 User-friendly Interface: Intuitive layout for easy navigation and operation.
-How to Use
+How to Use:
 Installation:
-Clone this repository to your local machine.
+Clone this repository to your local machines.
 Ensure you have Python installed.
 Run the App:
 Open your terminal or command prompt.